- Healthcare Analytics

 Propose: In order to implement electronic health services in Iran with its own limits as a developing country, we performed preliminary study on the current status of Irans health system as a part of a strategic planning.
 Methods and Results: Mashhad health system (second populated city in Iran) was our case study.
 We defined four kinds of health units in the city including clinical units, laboratories, hospitals and management units of the system.
 List of problems were prepared through observing the system and face to face interviews with people in charge in those units.
 Problems were categorized by PIECES framework.
 Then a survey on clients and health workers opinions about found problem was performed to identify the importance and intensity of each problem in the each unit.
 The end results directed us to propose relevant electronic health services to satisfy system requirements.
 Conclusions: proposed requirement-based electronic health services, produced by preliminary study, open the way for second phase of our strategic planning for implementing electronic health services called blueprint design.

-Lee, T, Ghapanchi, AH, Talaei-Khoei, A & Ray, P 2018, 'Strategic information system planning in healthcare organizations' in Global Business Expansion: Concepts, Methodologies, Tools, and Appl., pp. 1048-1077.View/Download from: Publisher's site
+Lee, T, Ghapanchi, AH, Talaei-Khoei, A & Ray, P 2018, 'Strategic information system planning in healthcare organizations' in Global Business Expansion: Concepts, Methodologies, Tools, and Applications, IGI Global, USA, pp. 1048-1077.View/Download from: UTS OPUS or Publisher's site

 © 2018, IGI Global.
 The healthcare industry is a critical and growing part of economies worldwide.
 To provide better quality of care, and value for money, billions of dollars are being spent on bettering information systems in healthcare organizations.
 Strategic Information System Planning (SISP) is instrumental in making informed decisions to achieve the health organizations' goals and objectives.
 This paper undertakes a systematic review to gain insight into existing studies on SISP in healthcare organizations.
 Our systematic review of papers on SISP from 1985 to 2011 examines the background and trend of research into SISP in the healthcare industry, classification of topics in SISP, as well as sets of tools and guidelines to aid practitioners and the research community alike.